goauthentik/authentik/website/integrations/services/xen-orchestra/index.md

 15. You should be able to login with OIDC.

 :::note
-You need to create the user with the according username in XenOrchestra, before you are able to login using OIDC.
+You need to create the user with the according username in Xen Orchestra, before you are able to login using OIDC.
 :::